-Matthew Bourne’s radical Cinderella is a cinematic wartime romance that memorably captures the glitz in the Blitz to illuminate the power of true love.
+Matthew Bourne’s Cinderella is a wartime romance that memorably captures the glitz in the Blitz to illuminate the power of true love.

 The popular choreographer’s dance theatre troupe, New Adventures, is making its annual visit to Milton Keynes Theatre this week with a revival of the 2010 reworking of his original 1997 production.
 There were standing ovations on opening night, so audiences are still lapping up this fanciful tale of love and conflict.

 Set in the capital during the darkest days of the Second World War, Matthew Bourne’s Cinderella sees ordinary Londoners navigating both affairs of the heart and the terror of nightly air raids.

 We are introduced to Cinderella and her family in the shadowy surroundings of their blacked-out home.
 The father, a wheelchair-bound First World War veteran, is infirm and impassive.
 The stepmother is a vampish and vindictive alcoholic.
 A gaggle of peculiar stepsiblings (two stepsisters and three stepbrothers) relentlessly pester Cinderella.

 It quickly becomes apparent that Cinderella is always lowest in the household hierarchy.
 This is emphasised when the spiteful stepfamily members express excitement at receiving invitations to a party at the glittering Café de Paris and gleefully rejoice in Cinderella’s exclusion.